RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 Note that the total revenue for MoonCraft is determined by adding the individual sales revenue, (1 copy) x ($27.49 per copy), to the bundle revenue portions, (1 BuilderBundle) x ($75 per BuilderBundle) / (2 games in BuilderBundle).

-The good news is that the difficulty of dealing with the text based input and output of the program has all been done for you.
+The good news is that the difficulty of dealing with the text-based input and output of the program has all been done for you.
 All you will have to write is the code to update the program's games, bundles, and sales records, as well as generate sales reports.

 To solve this problem, you will modify 3 classes.
 1. An instance of the `Game` class will keep track of a game's title, rating, price, and number of copies sold.